UdarGIT829/Mistral_Completion-Base/README.md

 # Mistral_Completion-Base

+## Overview
 This is a modular text-completion server based on https://github.com/mistralai/mistral-src

-## Overview
+By providing a barebones text-completion service via API, the systems for constructing prompts are free to control by a user.
+Currently available software for this purpose is geared towards being feature rich, and as a result becomes quite bloated.

+To adapt the outputs to your purposes, you can create/modify an existing instruct template or make your own.

 ## Installation
 To install, run the following command: